2026 STA Presentation Poster

 I’ve begun thinking about how the two posters will fit together and what paintings/photo cutouts will be used.
 I scoured free photo archives online to find fun and recognizable paintings to include, many of them from the impressionist era.
 Overall, I want the colors of the paintings, the poses, and expressions to feed harmonious.
 I also adjusted the height of the pedestals to make sure they are visible over the title plaque.

-★ Pivot to a new background: I have received feedback that in order to fully bring attention to the paintings, we will remove the statues, change the wall and floor to lighter, textured assets, add velvet ropes, and move the text to the wall.
+★ Pivot to a new background: I have received feedback that in order to fully bring attention to the paintings, we will remove the statues, change the wall and floor to lighter colored assets, add velvet ropes, and move the text to the wall.
 This edit in background will be accompanied by a re-ordering of the picture frames to better convey movement.
 I was given this reference to work off of: